araprak/AWS-webappdev/ReadMe.md

-# Power of x raised to y AWS web app
+# A Scalable and Secure Web Application for Calculating the Power of x Raised to y Using AWS services.

 This project uses AWS REST API, Lambda, DynamoDB, API Gateway, and Amplify to build a simple web application that calculates the power of x raised to y.